Residential Heavy Garbage Collection Schedule

 Please contact the hotline (902) 567-1337 for proper disposal options for materials listed above.
 Unacceptable items will not be removed from the curb.
 Residents will be required to remove uncollected materials and dispose of it properly.

-• All areas of CBRM must have heavy garbage materials out for curbside collection NO LATER than 6am on June 26.
+• All areas of CBRM must have heavy garbage materials out for curbside collection NO LATER than 6am on the scheduled date.

 • Residents are responsible for keeping their heavy garbage piles neat while waiting for heavy garbage collection to occur in their neighborhood.

-• Residents are encouraged to wait until the weekend of June 23-25, to place heavy garbage materials out for this collection.
+• Residents are encouraged to wait until the weekend of the scheduled date, to place heavy garbage materials out for this collection.

-• Make sure important, valueable items, such as hockey sticks, hockey nets, basket balls, basketball nets, bicycles, scooters, skateboards, lawn mowers or waste containers don't get stored near your heavy garbage pile.
-Items mistakenly taken, during this collection, is not the responsibility of the Solid Waste Department.
+• Make sure material not intended for heavy garbage such as hockey sticks, hockey nets, basketballs, basketball nets, bicycles, scooters, skateboards, lawn mowers or waste containers do not get stored or placed near your heavy garbage pile.
+Items removed by collectors, not intended for heavy garbage, is not the responsibility of the Solid Waste Department.

 • DO NOT block or place heavy garbage on sidewalks.